Tensegritics/ClojureDart/doc/RELEASING.md

 ## Legacy upgrade bridge

 Old ClojureDart versions discover releases through `.hashes`.
-During migration, the SHA of the first commit containing the release-based upgrader must be appended once to `.hashes`.
-Keep that file afterward so old clients can reach the bridge version, but do not append future release SHAs.
+During migration, its last entry must be the SHA of the final bridge commit containing the release-based upgrader.
+Keep that file afterward so old clients can reach the bridge version, but do not append ordinary release SHAs.

 Users upgrading from a version older than the bridge may exceptionally need to run the command twice: